 For example, you might want to allow users to search for images that match predetermined categories such as "nature" or "cityscapes" in addition to searching image labels directly.
 In this case, you can use image labels in different ways to derive the most appropriate image category.

-To enable this scenario, you can use the Vision API and Cloud AutoML Vision:
+To enable this scenario, you can use the Cloud Vision and Cloud AutoML Vision:

-Vision API label detection is ideal if the API already recognizes your categories and returns them as image labels.
-Label detection is also helpful if your application handles images relating to diverse subject matter that can benefit from the Vision API's broad understanding.
+Cloud Vision label detection is ideal if the API already recognizes your categories and returns them as image labels.
+Label detection is also helpful if your application handles images relating to diverse subject matter that can benefit from the Cloud Vision's broad understanding.

-In both of these cases, you can use the image labels that the Vision API returns in order to determine broader category contexts in different ways—for example, image labels such as "pollution," "factory," "landfill," and "iceberg" could be used to determine a broader category, such as "climate change."
-For more information, see Classifying images with the Vision API later in this document.
+In both of these cases, you can use the image labels that the Cloud Vision returns in order to determine broader category contexts in different ways—for example, image labels such as "pollution," "factory," "landfill," and "iceberg" could be used to determine a broader category, such as "climate change."
+For more information, see Classifying images with the Cloud Vision later in this document.

 Cloud AutoML Vision is ideal for custom image classification with user-provided, labeled training sets.
 The custom label detection feature in Cloud AutoML Vision returns user-defined labels included in the training set, which you can use to create custom image categories.

-The Vision API detects objects from thousands of different categories, both specific and abstract.
+The Cloud Vision detects objects from thousands of different categories, both specific and abstract.
 This broad understanding can be used to classify images into predetermined categories that are useful for your application.

-To enable this scenario, you need to implement a method to associate Vision API image labels with specific categories.
+To enable this scenario, you need to implement a method to associate Cloud Vision image labels with specific categories.
 The following sections describe two possible approaches:

 - Mapping a detected label to a predetermined category.